Rise of the Guardians: Box office

-Rise of the Guardians grossed $103.4 million in the United States and Canada, and $203.5 million in other countries, for a worldwide total of $306.9 million.
+Rise of the Guardians was deemed a box-office bomb.
+It grossed $103.4 million in the United States and Canada, and $203.5 million in other countries, for a worldwide total of $306.9 million.

 In North America, the film opened to $32.3 million over its extended five-day weekend, and with $23.8 million over the three-day weekend, it reached fourth place behind The Twilight Saga: Breaking Dawn – Part 2, Skyfall, and Lincoln.
-The film's opening was the lowest debut for a DreamWorks Animation film since Flushed Away.
-While the film did gross more than double of its $145 million budget, it still did not turn a profit for DreamWorks Animation due to its high distribution and marketing costs, forcing the studio to take an $87 million write-down.
-This marked the first time that the studio had lost money on an animated film since Sinbad: Legend of the Seven Seas.
+The film's opening was the lowest debut for a DreamWorks Animation film since Flushed Away in 2006.
+While the film grossed more than double of its $145 million budget, it did not turn a profit for DreamWorks Animation due to its high distribution and marketing costs, forcing the studio to take an $87 million write-down.
 As a result of this combined with other factors, in February 2013, the studio announced it was laying off 350 employees as part of a company-wide restructuring.

-Additionally, the studio was heavily dependent on the success of Rise of the Guardians to fund other studio projects, most notably, the ill-fated Me and My Shadow project (based on the 1927 song of the same name).
-But due to the failure to gain a stable box office response, it heavily affected the studio's ability to release original movies.